<< Yesterday

 1960 Orioles catcher Clint Courtney becomes the first backstop to use the big knuckleball glove, an innovation of manager Paul Richards.
 The larger mitt, which has a 45-inch circumference, helps as knuckleballer Hoyt Wilhelm goes the distance in Baltimore's 3-2 victory at Yankee Stadium in a game that doesn't feature a wild pitch or a passed ball.

-1968 Major League Baseball expands outside the confines of the United States when the National League announces Montreal's addition to the circuit.
+1968 Major League Baseball expands outside the United States when the National League announces Montreal's addition to the circuit.
 The Senior Circuit also awards San Diego an expansion team.

 1974 In a game that takes only one hour and thirty-eight minutes to complete, Pirates starter Ken Brett blanks the Padres 6-0, allowing just two hits in the Three Rivers Stadium contest.
 In the second game of a twin bill, the Bucs' southpaw pinch hits a seventh-inning two-run triple, contributing to the Pirates' 8-7 victory over the Friars.